-Hollandia was a Dutch East Indiaman that sailed for the Dutch East India Company (VOC), and was the sistership of the VOC ship Amsterdam, built in 1748.
-She was meant to sail between the Netherlands and the Dutch East Indies, however she wrecked on her maiden voyage.
-Hollandia left Texel, bound for Batavia, on 3 July, 1743, carrying a cargo mostly of silver, valued at around 129,700 guilders.
-She also carried an unknown amount of passengers, including the brother and family of the newly appointed Governor-General Van Imhoff.
+Hollandia was a Dutch East Indiaman that sailed for the Dutch East India Company (VOC).
+It was the sistership of the VOC ship Amsterdam, built in 1748.
+She was meant to sail between the Netherlands and the Dutch East Indies, however, she wrecked on her maiden voyage.
+Hollandia left Texel, bound for Batavia, on 3 July 1743, carrying a cargo mostly of silver, valued at around 129,700 guilders.
+She also carried an unknown number of passengers, including the brother and family of the newly appointed Governor-General Van Imhoff.

 Among the artifacts found were anchors, iron and bronze cannons, bronze breech loading guns, bronze and copper fittings, lead ingots, and a mount containing 35,000 silver coins.
-Yellow bricks were also found at the site, which is often one of the first indications that a wreck possesses an identity of a VOC ship.
+Yellow bricks were also found at the site, which is often one of the first indications that a wreck was a VOC ship.

 These bricks were often used for ballast on outgoing voyages and were traded for goods in the Indies, where they were used in construction.
 It is still possible in towns in the former Dutch East Indies to see buildings that were built with these bricks.
 The coins were auctioned in 1972 and other items were auctioned by Sotheby's in 1975.